 The draw (X) is its own separate option.
 So if you bet on the home team (1) but the match ends in a draw, you lose the bet — even if the team didn’t lose.

-With Over/Under bets, you don’t need to guess who wins the match — you just predict whether the total number of goals will be over or under a number set by the bookmaker.
+With Over/Under bets, you don’t need to guess who wins the match — you only need to predict whether the total number of goals will be over or under a number set by the bookmaker.

 In India, the most common handicap betting is Asian Handicap.
 Bookmakers give the stronger team a "handicap" (minus goals) or the weaker team a "head start" (plus goals).